See the Fish in Nash Square Park

 Updated October 22

 In September, local artist Sarahlaine Calva finished the first of five storm drain art installations planned for this upcoming year.
 The art is located in downtown Raleigh’s Nash Square Park.
 The design is made up of vibrant and bright-colored rain drops and fish spanning across the sidewalk to two storm drains in the park.
-The art depicts the direct connection between the quality of stormwater runoff and the health of streams and lakes and the wildlife that live in these waterways.
+The art depicts the direct connection between the quality of stormwater runoff and the health of streams and the wildlife that live in these waterways.

-“This design conveys the message that nature is truly a beautiful thing and that we should do our best to preserve its beauty so that it can last forever for many more generations.”
+“This design conveys the message that nature is truly a beautiful thing and that we should do our best to preserve its beauty so that it can last for many more generations.”

 - Sarahlaine Calva